 Each ten-devotion section also opens with ten simple, hands-on activities you can incorporate into your days to help your kids connect deeper with each aspect of Christ’s character.
 Your family can use those activities any time or not at all.

-I have also incorporated these hands-on activities into a full set of lesson plans available for free on my blog.
+I have also incorporated these hands-on activities into a full set of Sunday school lesson plans (or homeschool lesson plans) available for free on my blog.
 (Scroll to the bottom to find the links!)
+If your Sunday School teacher is looking for a gospel-based fruit of the Spirit curriculum, this would make an amazing gift (and it’s free, so it’s a win-win).
+The lesson plans are perfect for both younger children and older children.

 Teach the Fruit of the Spirit to Kids With THESE Lesson Plans!